"It is a very interesting lecture and I felt like I gained knowledge. Learning how entrepreneurs think is good to know for succeeding in life."

 Can you help me convince my administrator to approve the program?

 Of course!
-We are happy to provide any specific information your administrators require to verify the high quality of our seminars and webinars.
-Our programs comply with state and national standards in social studies, plus they're tailored to your specific needs and conveniently fit into one or two class periods.
+Our programs are high quality and comply with state and national standards in social studies, plus they're tailored to your specific needs and conveniently fit into one or two class periods.

 They are also absolutely free for schools to host!